TheEndeavor/jDisplay/README.md

 6. Profit!

 ## Known Bugs
+* The program seems to crash randomly.
+Does not appear to be js related.
 * Zip and Rar files can crash the program if they are too large.
 * Zip extracting is processed in the wrong order.
 Causes increased memory usage.